 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Urgent repair of Cay An Lake
+Urgent measures needed to repair Cay An Lake.

 Báo Tài nguyên Môi trườngBáo Tài nguyên Môi trường08/11/2025

-Emergency construction, ensuring reservoir safety
+Emergency construction, ensuring reservoir safety.

 Dự án khắc phục tình trạng thấm, sạt trượt hồ chứa nước Cay An (giai đoạn 1) có tổng kinh phí 2,9 tỷ đồng, sử dụng từ nguồn dự phòng ngân sách tỉnh, thời gian thực hiện tối đa 90 ngày. Ảnh: Lâm Thiên.